vr-leeds/ihc-website-development/README.md

 ## Content Management

-Most maintenance of this site is likely to consist of adding small pieces of content with standard format (such as new resource listings or new network members).
+Most maintenance of this site will involve adding small pieces of content with standard format (such as new resource listings or new network members).
 This is achieved using a standard process of making commits to the remote git repository.
 If you are not familiar with git and GitHub, [this introduction](https://docs.github.com/en/get-started/quickstart/hello-world) may be useful.

 If there is only one developer maintaining the site at any given time, adding small amounts of new content to the site typically consists of three steps: adding the content to your local copy of the site (see ["Running Locally"](#running-locally) below); committing the changes locally to the `master` branch; and pushing those changes to the remote repository.